jfriedlein/insert_umat_utan_into_object_files_Fortran_LS-Dyna/README.md

 - Currently, everything focuses on scalar umats, try this for vectorized ones (umatv)
 - The code is implemented very badly (about a hundred "if"s and flags) and does nothing more than work
 - content_umat_utan file needs to have empty line in the end, so that all insertions work properly
+- in R11 umat temperature is named "temp", but in R13 it is "temper",  how to handle this, so we can use temp or temper for all